Drug Discovery Companies

 Affiliation with Emory: Emory scientists Arthur English, PhD, Robert McKeon, PhD, and Erica Werner, PhD developed never repair technology which was licensed to AxoGen.
 Using this licensed technology from Emory University has allowed AxoGen to process allograft nerves while preserving the relevant characteristics of the three dimensional scaffold of the nerve tissue.

-Chief Executive Officer: John P Richard
+Former Chief Executive Officer: John P Richard

 Company Profile: AxoTect, an emerging biotech company grown from research at Emory University & Georgia Tech, is focused on developing drugs to deal with axonal degeneration, a condition in which neurons to break down at their signaling processes.
 The company is developing these drugs as a new approach to treating chemotherapy-induced peripheral neuropathy (CIPN), a devastating side effect produced by many cancer treatments as well as other neurological disorders.